mickeys/lose-weight-keto/snippets/fasting.md

 This is a recounting of my first longer-term fast, which I decided to do because I hit a [plateau](./plateaus_and_stalls.md) (sometimes called a 'stall') which a week of [intermittent fasting](intermittent_fasting.md) didn't break.

+This is a water fast.
+Water, electrolytes, squeeze of lemon.
+Nothing more.
+(Those of you know how much I love coffee won't believe it, but there it is.)

 ## Backstory

 Perhaps my fear of fasting will help you through yours; here's how it came to be.